rclone/rclone/docs/content/jottacloud.md

 ### Legacy Setup

 If you are using one of the whitelabel versions (Elgiganten, Com Hem Cloud) you may not have the option to generate a CLI token.
-In this case you'll have to use the legacy authentification.
-To to this select yes when the setup asks for legacy authentification and enter your username and password.
+In this case you'll have to use the legacy authentication.
+To to this select yes when the setup asks for legacy authentication and enter your username and password.
 The rest of the setup is identical to the default setup.

 Here is an example of how to make a remote called `remote` with the default setup.
 First run: